 Nitesh Estates culture is focused on customer-centricity, collaborative team work, result orientation, entrepreneurial mindset and developing people.
 One of the key growth strategies at Nitesh Estates is to manage and promote talent by providing growth opportunities, rewards, respect, learning and fun.
 The Companys employees are both an important stakeholder group and key

 players in its business.
 With their skills and achievements, the Company is driving a culture of innovation, sustained growth and profitability for Nitesh Estates.

 Opportunities and Threats

 The key threats to real estate business emanate from the cyclicality of the business owing to the tide and ebb in consumer and business confidence.
 Going forward, with the e-commerce market in India making itself look attractive, can pose a serious threat to the retail real estate.
+As per an ASSOCHAM report, the surge in e-commerce activities resulted in about 50% decline in footfall in shopping malls across cities.
 Other immediate challenges to the business are from:

 shortage of labour and skilled technical manpower and the consequent upward pressure on cost of human resources

 There are several areas of risk related with: